SENERGY-Platform/client-connector-hub/README.md

 ### Configuration

-The hub environment and updater can be configured via the `hub.conf` file:
+The hub environment and updater can be configured via the `$CC_HUB_PATH/hub.conf` file:

  - `CC_HUB_ENVIRONMENT` set to either `dev` or `prod`.
  - `CC_REGISTRY` address of docker registry.